prometheus/proposals/proposals/0074-new-labels-values-api.md

 A Levenshtein match can be scaled to 0..100 with `similarity = (1 − (distance / max(len(s), len(t)))) * 100`. mimir vs mimer = 1.
 Applying `similarity = 1 − (distance / max(len(s), len(t)))` = similarity = 1 − 1/5 = 0.8.
 A `fuzz_threshold` of 80 or below would allow this match.

+***fuzz_alg***

+Allow the client to select which fuzzy algorithm is used.
+Noting that the selection must be supported by the server.

+It is proposed that the default algorithm be Jaro-Winkler, and that all implementations should support this.

+It is proposed that the available fuzzy algorithms be exposed via the `/features` endpoint.

 ***sort_by***

 * **alpha** - metric names are sorted by alphabetical order.